Part of the Pricing and Monetization series

 They fail because the team treats a price increase as a billing change instead of a revenue operation.
 No cohort test.
 No communication cadence.
 No plan for customer success to handle objections.
 The increase goes live, customers see a higher invoice, and the churn queue fills up.

 Every pricing decision connects to a P&L outcome.
-That's the core of The Shipped Revenue Framework, and a price increase is the most direct expression of it.
+A price increase is the most direct expression of that link.

 How to Roll Out a SaaS Pricing Increase (Step by Step)